Police confirm possible sighting of missing schoolboy Alex Batty

 In a statement, the Foreign, Commonwealth and Development Office (FCDO) said: “We are supporting a British national in France and are in contact with local authorities.”

-The youngster, from Fitton Hill in Oldham, went abroad with his mother Melanie Batty, 38, who does not have legal parental guardianship, and his grandfather David Batty, 59, on a pre-agreed trip.
+The youngster, from Fitton Hill in Oldham, went abroad with his mother Melanie Batty who does not have legal parental guardianship, and his grandfather David Batty on a pre-agreed trip.

 He flew with them to Malaga Airport for a week-long stay in the Benahavis area near Marbella.